The Poker House: Plot

 Later that evening after Duval and Agnes begin kissing, Duval then rapes her.
 As Duval releases her, she runs to the bathroom to clean herself, horrified by the thoughts of the violence and possibility of pregnancy.
 She is completely traumatized.
 Her mother enters the bathroom, and as Agnes reaches for her in utter distress, Sarah refuses to touch her, and instead tells Agnes to go to the store to pick up alcohol.
 Soon after, Agnes overhears Duval telling Sarah that he will begin pimping and selling Agnes.
 Agnes threatens to shoot Duval, firing a couple of shots and screaming to her mother that he raped her.
 Sarah tells Agnes that she will defend him.

 Agnes, a school basketball star, scores 27 points in the second half alone, a record that lasts for years to come.
-However, she falls when she scores the last goal, limps to the car, and has a meltdown.
+However, she falls when she scores the final basket (field goal), limps to the car, and has a meltdown.
 She then drives off and finds Bee and Cammie at a nearby bridge.
 The two get in the car, with Agnes not telling her young sisters of events that took place that evening, and instead takes them to get dinner.
-Cammie then plays "Ain't No Mountain High Enough", and the movie closes as the three girls sing together.
+Cammie then plays "Ain't No Mountain High Enough", and the three girls sing together.

-At the start of the film credits, Agnes is revealed to have left Iowa to go to New York and become an actress and artist.
+Agnes later leaves Iowa to go to New York and become an actress and artist.
 Some 20 years later, she is shown to have directed the movie, revealing the movie is the true story of director Lori Petty's childhood.